snapdensing/node_v1_control/doc/NODEMGMT.md

 <a name="commitSetting"></a>
 ### commitSetting(ser)

 Sends a "Write to Flash" command to a remote node.
-Success updates the value of `lastping` and sets the value of `status` to 'Idle'.
+Success updates the value of `lastping`, `lastcommit`, and sets the value of `status` to 'Idle'.

 #### Required parameters: